Quickstart Guide

 5. Once the account is created, click SELECT ACCOUNT to select the newly created account and start enrolling compute nodes and creating applications.

-1. Navigate to the Applications tab and click + APPLICATION to add an application.
+1. Navigate to the Applications menu item from the CCM UI left navigation panel and click + ADD APPLICATION to add an application.
 In this example, we will add an Enclave OS application running a Python Flask server.
-Quickstart1.png Figure 4: Create an Application

 2. Click the ADD button for the Enclave OS Application.